 We rule out nothing to get answers to our questions.
 That a minister does not come to the parliament to answer questions only raises more suspicion, he says to Expressen.

-It was last summer that Expo revealed that a close relative of a minister had been active in right-wing extremist and Nazi contexts.
+It was last summer that Expo exposed that a close relative of a minister had been active in right-wing extremist and Nazi contexts.
 Later, Johan Forssell stepped forward and said it was about his son.